Multiple operator integrals in non-separable von Neumann algebras: Vector and operator valued integrals

 \ref{item.triangleconverse} Suppose first that $V$ is a general Banach space, $\ev \colon V \hookrightarrow V^{**}$ is the natural inclusion, and we retain the same assumptions on $f$.
 Since $((\ev \circ f)(\sigma))(\ell) = (\ell \circ f)(\sigma)$, for all $\ell \in V^*$ and $\sigma \in \Sigma$, the assumptions on $f$ and the previous part imply that $\ev \circ f \colon \Sigma \to V^{**} = (V^*)^*$ is weak$^*$ integrable.
 (The weak$^*$ integrals of $\ev \circ f$ are called the \textit{Dunford integrals} of $f$.)
 Now, if $V$ is reflexive and $S \in \sH$, then there exists unique $v_S \in V$ such that $\ev(v_S) = \int_S (\ev \circ f)\,d\rho$, where the latter is the weak$^*$ integral of $f$ over $S$.
 Unraveling the definitions yields that $v_S = \int_S f \, d\rho$ and therefore that $f$ is weakly integrable. \end{proof}

-We end this section with a characterization of weak measurability and integrability in a Hilbert space, as this will be important for developing the ``operator-valued" case in the following section.
+We end this section with a characterization of weak measurability and integrability in a Hilbert space, as this will be important for developing the ``operator valued" case in the following section.